This article is part of the series "CEO vs. CSO Mindsets". Check out the rest:

 Let’s Be FAIR

 I’m a fan of the FAIR Institute and its framework for analyzing risk.
-Sure there are lots of risk information on the Intertoobz, but the FAIR gang are excellent educators and guides into what is, ahem, a very wonky topic.
+The FAIR gang are excellent educators and guides into what is, ahem, a very wonky topic.
 You can go as deep as you want into the FAIR analysis, but as I described in the previous post, even a shallow dive can provide very useful results for making decisions.

 At the first level of FAIR’s analysis, you need to look at the two factors I mentioned above.
 First, derive an exceedance loss curve for your particular industry or company.
 In my case, I was able to use a public healthcare dataset of breaches reported under HIPAA, and then apply results from a breach cost regression based on Ponemon’s breach survey.